Q What is the difference between a Deck mounted and a Curb mounted skylight

 A. Each skylight and Sun Tunnel® made by VELUX which is properly installed is warranted for 10 years, The skylight glass is warranted for 20 years.

-VELUX Five-Star Certified, Wasco Certified for commercial Units and Sun-Tek Certified for their line of polycarbonate units.
+VELUX Five-Star Certified Skylight Specialist, Wasco Certified Skylight Specialist for commercial Units and Sun-Tek Certified Skylight Specialist for their polycarbonate units.

 A. Age.
 We regularly replace skylights that have been on a roof for over 25 years.
 But we sometimes replace skylights that are less than 5 years old often because they were poorly installed.
 In fact, when a skylight isn't replaced during a roofing project, we are usually called out in as little as a year to replace it.
 Age is the most common reason to replace skylights, incompetent installation would be number two.
 VELUX skylights rarely fail…and when they do it's usually after a very long life.